- What is "Local AI"?

 The enrichment block and structured output

-Tells the model when to fire effects
+It says when to fire

 |---|---|